 Best cat litter for multi-cat households

-Scott Bleicher, the founder of Stray Cat Social Club, lives with up to ten cats at a time (both his own and fosters) — and knows full well that more cats means more litter maintenance, and more potential headaches.
+Both Satchu and Bleicher recommend this litter.
+“If you have more than one cat in the house, you should consider multiple boxes.
+Ideally, pet owners should have one box for every cat plus one,” explains Satchu.
+Bleicher says he can live with up to ten cats at a time (both his own and fosters) — and knows full well that more cats means more litter maintenance and more potential headaches.
 Like most experts, he prefers clumping litter because it’s “the easiest to scoop and the best at containing odors,” and particularly likes this “multi-cat strength” formula.
 He notes that it “contains one ingredient — natural clay — [and] no added dyes, perfumes, or chemicals,” making it more likely to work for a group of cats with different needs and preferences.

 Best non-clumping cat litter

 While clumping litter is usually the easiest to deal with, there are some cases when you’ll want to use a non-clumping variety.
 Fox explains that clumping litter can stick to and irritate incisions in cats who’ve recently had surgery (including spaying and neutering), and that it doesn’t let you monitor urine output, which is important when caring for diabetic cats.
 In these situations, she recommends Yesterday’s News, which is “basically newspaper in pellet form — it won’t stick to incisions [and] allows the urine to sit on the bottom” of the box for easier monitoring.
 It’s also what shelters use for newly spayed or neutered kittens; for instance, at Bideawee, McKeon says they’re “using it for a cat with skin issues because it’s hypoallergenic” and doesn’t produce any dust.